 Barely 10 minutes east of Plantation Bay’s main entrance — past massive old live oaks, historic sites, marshes and the Intracoastal Waterway — lies North Peninsula State Park.

-This small state park is right on the Atlantic Ocean and requires no admission, Visit the Beach at Nearby North Peninsula State Parkbut it packs a lot of activity and gorgeous old-Florida scenery into its 557 acres.
+This small state park is right on the Atlantic Ocean and requires no admission, but it packs a lot of activity and gorgeous old-Florida scenery into its 557 acres.
 Best of all, it’s a quick commute for Plantation Bay residents — only 5.7 miles away.

 Ride your bicycle or motorcycle.
 Stuff a beach towel in your backpack or saddlebags.
 Zip over for a sunrise no matter how you choose to get there and be awed by nature’s spectacular colors.